tue-mps/rescience-ijcai2017-230/README.md

 ### Results

-We were able to successfully implement the framework from scratch and replicate the experiments supporting the claim that this approach can be used to re-optimize an existing object detection algorithm.
-The frequency based approach to extract the semantic consistency showed an increase in recall, while maintaining mAP, confirming the second claim of the authors.
-The knowledge graph based approach, shows a negative (decrease in mAP) result with respect to the baseline.
-This could be due to the use of a different object detection model.
-Therefore we concluded that the benefits of knowledge-aware re-optimization are model-specific and cannot be used blindly for every object detector.
+We were able to successfully implement the framework from scratch as described.
+We have bench‐marked the developed framework on two datasets and replicated the results of all matrices as described.
+The claim of the authors can not be confirmed for either of the described approaches.
+The results either showed an increase of recall at the cost of a decrease in mAP, or a maintained mAP, without an improvement in recall.
+Three different backbone models show similar behavior after re‐optimization, concluding that the knowledge‐aware re‐optimization does not benefit object detection algorithms.

 ### What was easy